Sandeid Municipality: General information

+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1965, Sandeid Municipality (population: 876) was dissolved and its lands were merged with parts of Imsland Municipality, Vikedal Municipality, Vats Municipality, and Skjold Municipality to form the new Vindafjord Municipality.

 Name

 The municipality (originally the parish) is named after an old name for the area, Sandeid (Sandaeið).
 The first element is the plural genitive case of the word sandr which means "sand".
 The last element is eið which means "isthmus".
 Thus it is the sandy area at the isthmus, referring to the isthmus between Ølensjøen and Sandeid.

+Churches

+The Church of Norway had one parish (sokn) within Sandeid Municipality.
+At the time of the municipal dissolution, it was part of the Vikedal prestegjeld and the Ryfylke prosti (deanery) in the Diocese of Stavanger.